tang-amy/GeisingerLab/Transit Troubleshooting.md

 The entire tnseq-transit package can be reinstalled with this command (replace [pkg] with _tnseq-transit_).
 Any existing installations/dependencies should be left alone.

 <h3> Troubleshooting on Linux: </h3>

 __Error:__

 <p> If installed through Linux's package manager (_apt-get install_), there may be a dependency problem within the package.
-Delete the transit folder that was created upon installation and follow the above instructions for installation. </p>
+Delete the Transit folder that was created upon installation and follow the above instructions for installation. </p>

 Troubleshooting Running Transit
 -------------------------------
 <h3> Specific errors not mentioned on Transit's official documentation: </h3>

 __Error Message:__ _ValueError: invalid literal for int() with base 10: '>129734'_

 This is caused by incorrect parsing of the genome bank (.gbk) file for the prot table (.prot_table file) which leaves ">" or "<" signs in which cannot later on be converted to numbers.
-As long as all of the "<" and ">" are removed, the this error should no longer occur.
+As long as all of the "<" and ">" are removed, this error should no longer occur.

 The prot table (.prot_table file) can be remade using the make_prot_table.py on this Github Repository.